CabooseSayzWTF/RDR1-Demonic-Revelations-RIP-Edition/README.md

 It is being left up for archival purposes and nothing more.

 Give credits where due if you edit this menu or showcase it etc.
+Do not use the name Demonic Revelations as clickbait in your video title or in the video itself.
+Some people are trying to scam people with different menus using the demonic revelations name.

 Credits
 * CabooseSayzWTF
 * xTheDevilRazedMe